docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 About the Kubernetes fields in general:

 - `apiVersion` sets the schema version for Kubernetes to use when managing the object.
-The versions set here are supported on GKE.
+The versions set here are supported on AKS (1.7.7 and 1.8.1).
 - `kind` defines the object type.
 In this example, we only define Deployments and Services but there are many others.
 - `metadata` assigns a name and set of labels to the object.
 - `spec` is where we configure the object.
 In a Deployment, `spec` defines the Pods to deploy.

-It is important that **Pod labels** (`Deployment.spec.template.metadata.labels`) match both **Deployment labels** (`Deployment.metadata.labels`) and **Service labels** (`Service.spec.selector`).
-This is how the Deployment object knows which Pods to manage and how the Service knows which Pods for which to provie networking.
+It is important that **Pod labels** (`Deployment.spec.template.metadata.labels`) match both **Deployment labels** (`Deployment.metadata.labels`) and **Service label selectors** (`Service.spec.selector`).
+This is how the Deployment object knows which Pods to manage and how the Service knows which Pods for which to provide networking.

 For the `db` Deployment, we define a container called `db` based on the `postgres:9.4` Docker image, and define a restart policy.
 All Pods created by this Deployment have the label, `app=db`.

 The `db` Service is a “headless” service (`clusterIP: None`).
 Headless services are useful when you want a stable DNS name but do not need the cluster-wide VIP.
 They create a stable DNS record, but instead of creating a VIP, they map the DNS name to multiple
-[A records](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#a-records){: target="_blank" class="_"}--one for each Pod associated with the Service.
+[A records](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#a-records){: target="_blank" class="_"} -- one for each Pod associated with the Service.

 The label selector (`Service.spec.selector`) has the value, "app=db".
 This means the Service provides stable networking and load-balancing for all Pods on the cluster labeled as “app=db”.
 Pods defined in the Deployment section are all labelled as "app-db".
 It is this mapping between the Service label selector and the Pod labels that tells the Service object which Pods for which to provide networking.